On-demand fitness strategies

 2. Make it flexible.
 People come in all shapes, sizes, and fitness levels.
 Make sure classes work even if your employees aren’t super fit.
 Even better, look for something that offers users a natural progression from wherever they start to higher levels of fitness.

 3. Make it accessible.
 The whole point of virtual fitness is that people can take part anytime and anywhere.
 Look for programming that makes classes available online from a desktop or laptop computer and on both Android and iOS-based smartphones or tablets.
-This allows employers to make fitness available during lunchtime in the break room, while also giving employees access to short exercises they can do during a break at their desks or even on the road.
+Also, this allows employers to make fitness available during lunchtime in the break room, while also giving employees access to short exercises they can do during a break at their desks or even on the road.

 4. Make it trackable.
 Virtual fitness programming can be integrated into your benefits portal to allow for tracking of wellness incentive points.
 This encourages employees to track their progress and to create a virtual community that encourages the success of all its members.